 Becoming an independent insurance agent is a great business choice.
-There are a lot of perks of opening up your own business - flexibility, unlimited earning power, and no boss over seeing your day-to-day.
-But there are also hidden costs associated with setting up your company the right way.
+There are a lot of perks of opening up your own business - flexibility, unlimited earning power, and no boss over seeing your day-to-day operations.
+There are start up costs that all new agents should account for when starting as an independent insurance agent.

 What Does an Independent Insurance Agent Do?

-Independent agents sell insurance products, such as life, heath, auto or home insurance.
-These products typically come from specific carriers but as an independent agency, you are able to offer your clients a wide range of well-rated carriers that fit their needs and budget.
-Agents work off commission on the products they sell, and some companies such as SAI offer renewal commissions as well.
+Independent agents sell insurance products, such as life, heath, auto, home and business insurance.
+These products are offered by insurance companies, but as an independent agency, you are able to offer your clients a wide range of well-rated carriers that fit their needs and budget.

 The studying doesn’t stop once you finish your exams - there are products and carriers to learn as well.
-You will also need to continue to keep learning about updates, regulations and stay on top of state changes.
-If you decide to go the independent route and work with a company such as SAI - there may be on-boarding opportunities as well continued learning provided at the company.
-These are an essential step up for most newbie agents.
+You will also need to continue to keep learning about updates, regulations and stay on top of product changes.
+If you decide to go the independent route and work with a independent agency such as Secure American - there may be on-boarding opportunities as well continued learning opportunities provided by the company.

 If you start with an independent company they may have you set-up an LLC and EIN number.
 These are pretty quick and depending on the state, cost under $100.

-Many companies such as CIB will help you set this up.
+During training with Secure American, new agents will receive help on the will help to set up their LLCs if needed.
 You may also be asked to sign a contract as an independent agent - be sure to read the details and make sure you stay in compliance.

 Many companies now require on-boarding fees as well.
-These fees cover the time for the managing team to spend hours teaching you their carriers, technology and marketing.
-Many have started to ask new trainees to really pay this up front, to guarantee their time and investment in the company.
+These fees cover the time for the managing team to spend hours teaching you about their carriers, technology and marketing.
+Many have started to ask new trainees to pay these fees up front, to guarantee their time and investment in the company.

 Some companies also require a monthly fee to use their Agency Management System and sometimes will group it with E&O insurance to save their agents money.